nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Current Implementation
 The current tagging feature is originally a functionality in the `Add` command.
 However, it was extracted out and made into its own command in order to help facilitate a clearer distinction between those features.
-The `Tag` command would allow users to tag additional information to existing persons in the address book.
+The `tag` command would allow users to tag additional information to existing persons in the address book.

 With this new introduction of the Tag Command, it led to the creation of the abstract class `Tag`.
 The idea was to only